charlierobin/expression-evaluation-in-xojo-the-one-that-will-be-thrown-away/README.md

 `var tokens as Tokens = Evaluation.tokenise( expression )`

 The first tokenisation is just straightforwards looking at what's next in the string, and adding the appropriate Token class to a list.
-There's no attempt at semnatic analysis or processing.
+There's no attempt at semantic analysis or processing.
 (And the tokenisation doesn't use RegEx, which is just silly, but it just didn't occur to me.)

 ## parsing passes